Are you wondering about the energy efficiency of your furnace?

 However, we fully understand that not everyone has access to natural gas.

-A professional HVAC installer can install a gas furnace or electrical furnace that is much more energy efficient than the older systems that are in many homes throughout St. Paul and the rest of the Twin Cities metro.
+A professional HVAC installer can install a gas furnace or electrical furnace that is a much more energy efficient furnace than the older systems that are in many homes throughout St. Paul and the rest of the Twin Cities metro.

 What Do The The Technological Advances Mean?